Matthew Shapiro, Chief Executive Officer

 David A. Gillespie, President

 David A Gillespie has a proven record of success in leadership and management positions for business in a variety of sectors including renewable energy, electric utility and merchant power generation.
-David presently serves as CEO of the Alaska Railbelt Cooperative Transmission and Electric Company.
+David recently served as CEO of the Alaska Railbelt Cooperative Transmission and Electric Company.
+Prior to that, he was CEO of the Aleut Corporation.
 Since 2006, David has also held the position of president and chief executive officer for DAG Associates, LLC, a specialty consulting firm providing strategic advisory services and contract negotiation support to utility and public sector clients.

 From 2001 to 2006, David served as Vice President of Business Development and Asset Management of Duke Energy Corporation, a Fortune 500 energy company with business units that included regulated gas pipeline and electric utilities, natural gas liquids processing, and domestic and international merchant energy.
 In that role he developed and led all aspect of Duke Energy North America’s 8000 megawatt $3 billion generation business in the western United States and in Canada.
 From 1998 to 2001 he served as a Senior Director Asset Management of Duke Energy, during which he provided overall leadership for the company’s merchant power projects in Connecticut and Maine.
 Prior to joining Duke Energy, from 1982 to 1998 David served in various capacities with The United Illuminating Company, an electric utility with annual revenues of approximately $800 million located in Connecticut.

 David received his MBA from the Rensselaer Polytechnic Institute, Hartford, Connecticut, and his BSME from the Worcester Polytechnic Institute, Worcester, Massachusetts.

 John M. Spilman, General Counsel